 - Schedule a one-on-one research appointment with a librarian.
 We offer appointments in person at the Central Library and Sam Gary Branch and online through our Ask Us! service.

 - Send us an email and one of our expert librarians will get back to you and direct you to resources.

 - Call us directly at 720-865-1363.

-- Come to the Research Rendezvous at the Central Library on Sunday, January 22, from 2-4:30.
-Meet one on one with librarians and NHD experts to get help on everything from choosing a topic to writing your bibliography to creating your project.
-Visit the National History Day in Colorado website to register and learn more.
+- Come to the Research Rendezvous at the Central Library on Sunday, January 21, 2018.
+Meet one-on-one with librarians and NHD experts to get help on everything from choosing a topic to writing your bibliography to creating your project.
+Register now!

 You can also access the library's premium resources on your own at home with your DPL card.
 If you don't have a library card, sign up for one online, and you'll get immediate access to the databases.
 The Social Studies Homework page is a great place to start, with lots of resources to search for primary and secondary sources like newspaper and magazine articles, speeches, photographs, and letters.